.. | ||

 The current state of nixos-rebuild

-is dare: it is one of the most critical
+is dire: it is one of the most critical

 - The code is written in Bash, and while this by itself is not necessary bad, it means that it is difficult to do refactorings due to the lack of tooling for the language

 - The code itself is a hacky mess.
-Changing even one line of code can cause issues that affects dozens of people
+Changing even one line of code can cause issues that affect dozens of people

 - Lack of proper testing (we do have some integration tests, but no unit tests and coverage is probably pitiful)